rjohnsen/hhc-2025/content/act2/dosis-network-down/_index.md

 And there we have it, the password is `SprinklesAndPackets2025!`

+Basic network failures often come down to simple configuration issues that are only visible when you know where - and how - to look.

-## Janusz Jasinski mission debrief
+## Janusz Jasinski closing words

+After solving, Janusz says:

 > Brilliant work, that.
 Got me connection back and sent those gnomes packin' from the router.
 >